svanderbleek/twpgtwp/README.md

 STEPS Toward The Reinvention of Programming
 Bicycles for the mind have to be see-through
 UVC: A Universal Virtual Computer for Long-term Preservation of Digital Information
+VMKit: a Substrate for Managed Runtime Environments
+Snippets: Taking the High Road to a Low Level
+Z-Rays: Divide Arrays and Conquer Speed and Flexibility ∗

 ## Binary Analysis